-Having a hard time waking up?
-Here's how to set an alarm on your iPhone.
+Can't get up in the morning?
+Make sure to set an alarm on your iPhone!

 Tap the Save button.
 It's located in the top right corner of your screen.

 There you have it.
 Now you can wake up at a more reasonable time.
-You can also use these steps to change any of the other settings associated with that alarm such as the label, the sound, the ability to snooze the alarm, and even if it repeats.
+You can also use these steps to change any other settings associated with that alarm, such as the label, sound, the ability to snooze the alarm, and even if it repeats.

 How to label an alarm on your iPhone or iPad

-You can name your alarms so when they sound off a message will pop up.
+You can name your alarms so that a message will pop up when they sound off.
 Labeling your alarms is a great way to remind yourself of things.
-If you wanted to set an alarm to remind you to take medication at a certain time or to catch your favorite show on TV, labeling your alarms is a great way to get your attention.
+If you want to set an alarm to remind you to take medication at a specific time or to catch your favorite show on TV, labeling your alarms is a great way to get your attention.

 - Launch the Clock app from your Home screen.